Security-Onion-Solutions/securityonion-docs/endgame.rst

 Navigate to ``Administration -> Policy -> YOUR POLICY -> Settings -> Elastic Streaming`` and enable ``Event Streaming`` if not already enabled.

-Once events are batched and published from the Endgame SMP, you can search for them in :ref:`hunt` using a query like ``event.module:endgame``.
+Once events are batched and published from the Endgame SMP, you can search for them in :ref:`dashboards` or :ref:`hunt` using a query like ``event.module:endgame``.

 ----------